dannyhope/uxbrighton/Readme.md

 This is set at the 123-reg control panel

+### Subdomains

-Subdmain stuff is all dealt with in panel.dreamhost.com
+Subdomain stuff is all dealt with in panel.dreamhost.com

 People can enter subdomains but they get forwarded to folders